slaanurgle/cs61b-sp21/proj2/gitlet-design.md

 Commits are represented by class ` Commit`.
 Blobs are represented by class `Repository`.
 Blobs are `file` Object.

-use a TreeMap to implement the blobs.
+Use a TreeMap to implement the blobs.
+Blobs id are compute according to the file and its file name.

-use nodes to implement commits.
+Commit id are compute according to the `Commit` Object.

 ### Class 1 Commit